hri-cnr-lab/w_icar/README.md

 - Clone GitHub repository into src directory of your ROS workspace (git clone https://github.com/hri-cnr-lab/w_icar.git)
 - Execute catkin_make on the root of your ROS workspace
+- Install in the robot all behaviours with Choreograph from src/w_icar/behaviours

 # Configuration:
 Set your parameters in src/w_icar/launch/engagement.launch